eremt/dotfiles/README.md

 # Dotfiles
 This repository contains my dotfiles.

+## Installation
 Install using one of the scripts or follow the instructions below.

 ### Scripts
 **Debian/Ubuntu**